Commercial Real Estate Comps

 Property sales history data across comps can help you better understand the market conditions surrounding your target asset.

-Simply enough, for this, Reonomy factors in the location of a property, and derives real estate comps from properties that fall within a similar area, usually very nearby the target property, as they are often under very similar locational influences.
+Simply enough, for this, Reonomy factors in the location of a property, and derives real estate comps from properties that fall within a similar area—usually very nearby the target property, as they’re under very similar locational influences.

 Property location data paired with property sales history data creates a clear picture of how real estate professionals are interacting with certain types of properties, and the potential influences that could affect the way they do so.

 Real estate comps are also based on the physical characteristics of a property.

 The asset type, building size, lot size, condition, and age of a commercial property will play a large part in determining its value, making it important to identify properties that are structurally comparable to your target.

 Overall, the data used to generate Reonomy real estate comps helps users find properties that are under the same market conditions, are locationally comparable, and physically comparable to that of your target.

 Traditionally, commercial real estate comps could be found by scouring through public property records.

 Now, with Reonomy, you can find real estate comps with a single click of a button.

 You can enter a subject property that you want to see comps for: